Alice Coachman: Early life and education

 Alice Coachman was born on November 9, 1923, in Albany, Georgia.
 She was the fifth of Fred and Evelyn Coachman's ten children.
 Coachman was unable to access athletic training facilities or participate in organized sports because of the color of her skin.
 Added to the list of training barriers was her status as a female athlete during a time of widespread opposition to women in sports.
 She trained using what was available to her, running shoeless along the dirt roads near her home and using homemade equipment to practice her jumping.

-Coachman attended Monroe Street Elementary School where she was encouraged by her year 5 teacher Cora Bailey and by her aunt, Carrie Spry, despite the reservations of her parents.
+Coachman attended Monroe Street Elementary School where she was encouraged by her 5th grade teacher, Cora Bailey, and by her aunt, Carrie Spry, despite the reservations of her parents.
 Upon enrolling at Madison High School in 1938, she joined the track team, working with Harry E. Lash to develop her skill as an athlete.
 Within a year she drew the attention of the Tuskegee Institute in Tuskegee, Alabama.

 In 1939 she joined the Tuskegee Preparatory School at the age of 16 after being offered a scholarship.
 The scholarship required her to work while studying and training, which included cleaning and maintaining sports facilities as well as mending uniforms.

 Coachman went on to graduate with a degree in dressmaking from the Tuskegee Institute in 1946.
 The following year she continued her studies at Albany State College, receiving a B.S. in Home Economics with a minor in science in 1949.
 She became a teacher and track-and-field instructor.

 Athletic career

 Prior to arriving at the Tuskegee Preparatory School, Coachman competed in the Amateur Athletic Union's (AAU) Women's National Championships breaking the college and National high jump records while competing barefoot.
 Her unusual jumping style was a combination of straight jumping and western roll techniques.

 Coachman dominated the AAU outdoor high jump championship from 1939 through 1948, winning ten national championships in a row.
+Her success earned her the nickname the "Tuskegee Flash".
 In addition to her high jump accomplishments, she won national championships in the 50-meter dash, the 100-meter dash and with the 400-meter relay team as a student at the Tuskegee Institute.
+She won 26 national championships during her nine years of competition, more than any other woman with the exception of her Polish-American rival Stella Walsh.
 During the same period, Coachman won three conference championships playing as a guard on the Tuskegee women's basketball team.
 Despite being in her prime, Coachman was unable to compete in the 1940 and 1944 Olympic Games as they were canceled because of World War II.
 In the opinion of sportswriter Eric Williams, "Had she competed in those canceled Olympics, we would probably be talking about her as the No. 1 female athlete of all time."